These Sweet Potato Brownies are a fudgy, rich, and delicious treat for when you’re craving a brownie (you are, aren’t you?) but want a healthy option.

-- Transfer the batter to a parchment-lined baking pan.
-Bake at 350 degrees F for 25 to 30 minutes.
+- Bake the Brownies.
+Bake healthy sweet potato brownies at 350 degrees F for 25 to 30 minutes.
 Let the brownies cool completely, then ENJOY!

 - To Store.
 Store leftover brownies in an airtight storage container in the refrigerator for up to 4 days.

-- To Serve.
+- To Reheat.
 I enjoyed my brownies best either right out of the refrigerator or warmed in the microwave.

 - To Freeze.
 Freeze brownies in an airtight freezer-safe storage container for up to 2 months.

 - Baking Pan.
 The best brownie pan, period.

 - Precut Parchment Paper Sheets.
 SO easy and worth the purchase!